 - A written state of the art report in the form of a scientific paper.
 We strongly encourage that the reports are composed in LaTeX.
-The report must have a minimum of 8 written pages (16 pages for groups of two students).
+The report must have a minimum of 6 written pages (12 pages, if students are working in groups of two), recommended length is 6-8 pages.
 The preferred language is English.

-- A 15 minutes presentation in English followed by a 5 minutes discussion.
+- An oral presentation in English followed by a short discussion.

 - Active discussion participation is expected after the presentation of other students.

 - 09.10.2018: Initial meeting at 15:00 in Seminar room ZEMANEK (Favoritenstr.
 9-11 / ground floor).
 In this meeting the topics and the introduction of the course will be presented.